lmanul/424/index.md

 damage insurance shall provide that adjustment of loss shall be made by the Board of Managers (with the approval of the Insurance Trustee, if more than
-$25,000.00), and that the total proceeds thereof, if $25,000.00 or less, shall be payable to the Board of Managers and if. more than $25,000.00 shail be payable to the Insurance Trustee.
+$25,000.00), and that the total proceeds thereof, if $25,000.00 or less, shall be payable to the Board of Managers and if. more than $25,000.00 shall be payable to the Insurance Trustee.

 All policies of physical damage insurance shall contain